Axway/v7-application-migration/README.md

 #### Subscription cannot be created

-Be aware that for Free plan, each team only have one subscription possible to avoid abusing if such plan.
+Be aware that for Free plan, each team only have one subscription possible to avoid abusing such plan.

 ### Known issue - same API used in multiple applications